Sluggish factory growth puts central bank stimulus in spotlight

-LONDON/SYDNEY Manufacturing activity showed scant sign of picking up across Europe and Asia in May as demand stayed stubbornly weak, highlighting the need for central banks to continue supporting growth.
+LONDON Manufacturing activity showed few signs of picking up across Europe, Asia or the Americas in May as demand stayed stubbornly weak, highlighting the need for central banks to continue supporting economic growth.

-Euro zone factory growth was weaker than previously thought last month while Chinese factory activity barely accelerated and South Korean exports sank.
+Euro zone factory growth was weaker than previously thought last month, while Chinese factory activity barely accelerated, and U.S. manufacturing activity growth slowed.

+A measure of global manufacturing growth showed activity accelerated slightly last month but remained weak as firms around the world focused on existing orders.

 "Across the euro zone as a whole it is plodding along.
 We can probably do with a little bit more strength out of Germany and France," said Peter Dixon at Commerzbank.